Sonoma County's One of a Kind Hotels

 Sonoma County is home to a wonderful array of charming B&Bs, quaint cottages, intimate hotels, value inns, and luxury resorts.
 For accommodations that speak extra-eloquently of California's Wine Country, though, let us guide you to these one-of-a-kind destinations.

-Baths are gussied with large jetted tubs and saunas or steam showers, morning starts with full breakfast and fresh flowers in your room, and in the afternoon, you can take wine tasting classes with a Master Sommelier, then finish the day with a bedtime snack of homemade cookies and milk.
+Baths are gussied with large jetted tubs and saunas or steam showers, and morning starts with full breakfast and fresh flowers in your room.
+You can take wine tasting classes with a Master Sommelier in the afternoon, then finish the day with a bedtime snack of homemade cookies and milk.
 Be sure to visit the luxury spa, for such farm-to-table spa signatures as massages with oils using heirloom cider apples from the inn's home ranch plus herbs grown in Farmhouse's kitchen garden.

-This oasis is so romantic and serene on its seaside perch.
-As the only AAA Four Diamond hotel on the Sonoma Coast, it offers a luxury escape, in rooms outfitted with real fireplaces, warm, snuggly down comforters, and private balconies for stargazing.
+Romantic and serene on its seaside perch, this is the only AAA Four Diamond hotel on the Sonoma Coast.
+Luxurious rooms are outfitted with real fireplaces, warm and snuggly down comforters, and private balconies for stargazing.

 The onsite spa beckons in a stunning setting, overlooking the Sonoma coastline and anchored by an outdoor heated swimming pool and whirlpool spa.
-So embrace your location, and indulge in beach-theme signatures include the warm shell massage with Tiger Clam seashells.
+Indulge in beach-theme signatures that include a warm massage with Tiger Clam seashells.

 The resort's Coast Kitchen restaurant features seasonal, locally sourced wine country coastal cuisine and dynamic wines from the region.
 The dining room is celebrated for its rustic luxury charm and extraordinary ocean views from floor-to-ceiling windows.
 Indeed, guests travel from all over for a spectacular cliffside meal, relaxing before a roaring fire in the huge stone fireplace in The Great Room, then taking a brisk, post-dinner stroll in the crisp Pacific air.